MicrosoftDocs/windowsserverdocs/WindowsServerDocs/administration/performance-tuning/role/active-directory-server/capacity-planning-for-active-directory-domain-services.md

 The catch here is that if the PDC emulator role is transferred or seized, particularly to another domain controller in the site, there will be a dramatic increase on the new PDC emulator.

-Using the example from the section [Target Site Behavior Profile](http://technet.microsoft.com/en-us/library/capacity-planning-for-domain-controllers.aspx#BKMK_TargetSiteProfile), an assumption was made that all three domain controllers in the site had four CPUs.
+Using the example from the section [Target site behavior profile](#target-site-behavior-profile), an assumption was made that all three domain controllers in the site had four CPUs.
 What should happen, under normal conditions, if one of the domain controllers had eight CPUs?
 There would be two domain controllers at 40% utilization and one at 20% utilization.
 While this is not bad, there is an opportunity to balance the load a little bit better.
 Leverage LDAP weights to accomplish this.
 An example scenario would be:

 #### Example 2 - Differing CPU counts